redox-os/website/content/news/io_uring-4.md

 kernel yet), there is one limitation currently: memory and buffer management.

 ## `redox-buffer-pool`
-Userspace-to-userspace and kernel-to-userspace is easy; the kernel manages all the memory for us, as it's man-in-the-middle for all syscalls there!
+Userspace-to-kernel and kernel-to-userspace is easy; the kernel manages all the memory for us, as it's man-in-the-middle for all syscalls there.
 With userspace-to-userspace io_urings however, all the kernel can do is to make io_uring memory management easier, but the processes will still need some method of systematically sharing buffers for syscalls.